Your overall pattern

 - Explosive Outbursts: You may throw things, shout, or say deeply hurtful things that you later regret.

-- Physical Symptoms: Chronic tension, headaches, clenched jaw, or high blood pressure are common companions.
+- Physical Signs: Chronic tension, headaches, clenched jaw, or body pressure and tension are common companions.

 - Burned Bridges: You may have lost jobs, relationships, or opportunities because of an anger reaction that went too far.